yongscode/The-2023-Winter-Seminar-of-KIEES-/README.md

 The purpose of this project is to implement for auto-moobile function of safety.

-This Reposit includes a code that implements the autonomous ADAS function for implementing motion control of RC car, including remote control and automatic movement.
+This Reposit includes a code that implements the autonomous Advanced Driver Assistance System(ADAS) function for implementing motion control of RC car, including remote control and automatic movement.
+These codes will most likely not work unless they are in the Ubunto 18.04, ROS melodic framework, and we recommend that you use them in the same way, referring to the **Software Version** specified below.

+**Hardware:**

-Hardware: 1:10 scale RC cars
+1:10 scale RC cars

 * Computer : JetsonNano